 Will I graduate prepared to become a pharmacist?

-The online Doctor of Pharmacy pathway at St. John Fisher College is designed to meet the eligibility requirements for graduates to sit for the North American Pharmacist Licensure Examination (NAPLEX), the Multistate Pharmacy Jurisprudence Exam (MPJE), and the Part III: Written and Practical (Compounding) Exam in the state of New York.
+The online Doctor of Pharmacy pathway at St. John Fisher University is designed to meet the eligibility requirements for graduates to sit for the North American Pharmacist Licensure Examination (NAPLEX), the Multistate Pharmacy Jurisprudence Exam (MPJE), and the Part III: Written and Practical (Compounding) Exam in the state of New York.
 Other states may have additional requirements.
 We recommend that you research the licensing requirements specific to your state if you are seeking licensure outside of New York state.

 In addition to entering the profession as a pharmacist, graduates of the Wegmans School of Pharmacy have the opportunity to compete for postgraduate pharmacy residency programs.